saltybigmac/vimfiles/src/config/nvim/config/plugin-config.vim.md

 turning it into a single line, keep the curly braces around the hash:

 [splitjoin]: https://github.com/AndrewRadev/splitjoin.vim

+gS to split a one-liner into multiple lines gJ (with the cursor on the first line of a block) to join a block into a single-line statement.

 ``` vim
 let g:splitjoin_ruby_curly_braces = 0